Weston Ruter

 I have rainbow borders!

-Using box-shadow for multiple borders not only eliminates the need for extra markup, it also allows the multiple borders to be easily rounded on corners simply by adding the border-radius property (see screenshot from Firefox 3.5):
+Using box-shadow for multiple borders not only eliminates the need for extra markup, it also allows the multiple borders to be easily rounded on corners simply by adding the border-radius property (see screenshot from Firefox 3.5, and another from Chrome 5):

 I have rainbow borders with rounded corners!